 When it comes to wooden rings, as is human nature, people are trending towards the rare and exotic.
 Interest in woods like Koa, Walnut, and Ebony is growing; but Koa wood rings are derived from a previously endangered tree only found in Hawaii so some want to lessen demand on their wood.
 Whiskey Barrel Rings are also popular and are made from hard White Oak.

-Popular Wooden Rings and why Bamboo is superior
+Wooden Rings are Popular, but Bamboo is superior

 While these woods are beautiful, hard, and have a gorgeous grain, Bodhi rings are the best of both worlds for a few reasons.
 Bodhi rings are not technically a “wood”, bamboo is a grass.
 Our bamboo is also made from an outrageously strong 3-ply plywood, which gives it incredible multi-directional strength.
 Bamboo also grows faster than any other plant on Earth, so sustainability is not even close to an issue.
 Perhaps bamboo’s most important feature are the thousands of tiny fibers that run the length of each culm (bamboo shoot).
 These fibers are the reason that it is so strong, yet flexible.
 Even better for us, when we shape our bamboo into a circle, a gorgeous 360 degree view of the fibers can be seen, creating an amazing speckled pattern that resembles tiny crosses.
 One top of its strength, bamboo is also unbelievably hard, rated at almost 1800 on the Janka Hardness Rating (even White Oak is only 1360 and Koa is 1220 lbs of force).